ketivee-org/SarthiAI/README.md

 If you want to know more about stucter then you can check out stucter.s file in this folder.
 Have you any suggestion or any other problem then you can contact us at <metaketivee@gmail.com> or you can contact us at any one of these social media platforms.

+# Goal Of Ketivee

+Our mission is to improve existing technology by providing tools to enhance security and functionality using AI.
+Whether owned by governments, private companies, or individuals, our project aims to help everyone improve their programs. that's why we are working on this open-source project.

+# contribute

+If you want to help us create this powerful tool, your every contribution is welcome. you can copy and contribute to this project by copying or forking our project. https://github.com/ketivee Every repo from us is free to use without any payment issues.

+# Sponser Us

+If you want to donate to our project you are incredible You can pay us

+by PayPal or direct UPI on our ID if you are from India

+our upi is swanaya@sbi

 # Workflow Overview:---